-How To Capture Scenes from a DVD Movie Into Still Images
+How To Capture Images from a DVD Movie

 You are watching Star Wars on a DVD and wish you could capture some of those movie scenes as still pictures for using as a desktop wallpaper.
 Or you have a home video recording and want to extract photos from the video for printing.